Financial law: Regulation and legislation

 The third category of law formation within the financial markets are those deriving from national and international regulatory and legislative regimes, which operate to regulate the practice of financial services.
 Three regulatory lenses ought to be highlighted namely arm's length, fiduciary, and consumerist approaches to financial relationships.

-In the EU these might be exampled by MiFiD II, payment services directive, Securities settlement regulations and others which have resulted from the financial crisis or regulate financial trade.
-Regulatory control by the Financial Conduct Authority and Office of Fair trading set out clear rules replacing extra-statutory codes of conduct and has seen recent resurgence following the 2008 financial crisis.
+In the EU these might be exampled by MiFiD II, payment services directive, Securities settlement regulations and others which have resulted from the 2008 financial crisis or regulate financial trade.
+Regulatory control by the Financial Conduct Authority and the former Office of Fair Trading set out clear rules replacing extra-statutory codes of conduct and has seen recent resurgence following the 2008 financial crisis.
 The regulatory policies have not all been rectified in regard to how they the new rules will be coherent with current market practices.
 We may consider In Re Lehman Brothers [2012] EWHC(Extended liens case) where Briggs J struggled to determine the legislative intent of the Financial Collateral Directive.